sofathitesh/doconce/doc/demos/manual/manual.rst

 :Date: Dec 31, 2012

-.. lines beginning with # are comment lines
+.. lines beginning with # are doconce comment lines

+.. (documents can also have mako comment lines)